-- Manuscripts of the thesis (in pdf format) should be submitted to the IMBRSea Coordination Office by June 4th, 2024, 4pm CET.
-Guidelines on the submission procedure will be communicated by mid-May, 2024. - Oral presentation and defense are organized during the Annual Symposium that will take place from July 1st to July 5th, 2024, at IMBRSea consortium partner University of Côte D'Azur (UCA) in Nice/Antibes - France.
+- Manuscripts of the thesis (in pdf format) should be submitted to the IMBRSea Coordination Office by the beginning of June 2025 (tentative date June 4th, 2025, 4pm CET).
+Guidelines on the submission procedure will be communicated by mid-May, 2025. - Oral presentation and defense are organized during the Annual Symposium that will take place at the end of June or first week of July 2025 (exact dates and place to be defined).